pydio/pydio-doc-howto/cells_prometheus_grafana.md

 You can configure  Prometheus to start on the port you wish, default is 9090.

-With cells-enterprise running, you can check that all processes are correctly detected by checking [http://localhost:9090/targets](http://localhost:9090/targets).
+With Cells-enterprise running, you can check that all processes are correctly detected by checking [http://localhost:9090/targets](http://localhost:9090/targets).

 <!-- ![Prom Targets](https://github.com/pydio/internal-tracker/raw/master/howtos/resources/Prometheus-Targets.png) -->
 [:image-popup:/devops/Prometheus-Targets.png]